KoryHunter37/MSCS-AI-Decision-Trees-And-Forests/README.md

 # The Core

 After working with my simple data set, it was time to move on to a large .csv file with tens of thousands of entries.
+Each sample had many attributes, with seemingly meaningless and wildly varying numbers associated with each attribute.
 My goal was to achieve over 70% test accuracy after training, and I began working towards this.

 As the size of my training set grew, it became impractical to build the trees by hand.
 I needed a procedure to automatically construct the trees for me!